 Our Ongoing Partnership

-We’re in the process of migrating each of Church & Dwight’s brands to the new CMS template and launching an entirely new website for each.
-Oxiclean.com and ArmandHammer.com were the first two to go live using the new CMS, with six additional brands scheduled to launch later this year.
+We have migrated each of Church & Dwight’s brands to the new CMS template and launched an entirely new website for each.
+Oxiclean.com and ArmandHammer.com were the first two to go live using the new CMS, with six additional brands subsequently launched, including Trojan.